Living or moving to Spain Official Guidance

 - contact the local immigration services (servicio de atención al inmigrante) provided by your local town hall or regional government

-- read the Spanish government information on general immigration routes and criteria (in Spanish)) and Spanish government information on immigration if you are in exceptional circumstances (in Spanish).
-These circumstances include if you are a victim of domestic violence, or if you can prove strong family, work or social links to Spain
+- read the Spanish government information on general immigration routes and criteria (in Spanish).
+This includes information on how to apply for residence status under exceptional circumstances, such as if you are a victim of domestic violence, or if you can prove strong family, work or social links to Spain

 - contact organisations that specialise in migration issues, such as ACCEM (in Spanish) or Migrar.org (in Spanish) run by the Red Cross